The Psychology of Long-Term Elite Performance: Reducing Burnout in Sports

 There has been a mound of research in sports psychology compounding over the years looking into intrinsic motivation, extrinsic motivation and burnout in sports at various ages and levels.
 From youth, high school, college and now to elite sports; the evidence is very strong in one specific direction… intrinsic motivation (and its subsequent factors of self-determination) has a strong negative relationship with burnout.

 Specifically, a 2018 systematic review assessing 72 study looking at burnout in elite athletes found there was a 100% negative association between burnout and intrinsic motivation, assessed through the self-determined index (a psychological questionnaire).
-Simply put, this means that athletes who identified with having high intrinsic motivation had significantly lower risk of burnout.
+Simply put, this means that athletes who identified with having high intrinsic motivation had a significantly lower risk of burnout.

 The Driver Of Intrinsic Motivation: Self-Determination Theory